-- Accessing the PDF printing Preferences from Control Panel: - 1) For Windows 8 and 10, go to Start > Windows System > Control Panel > Hardware and Sound > Devices and Printers > Printers.
-For Windows
+- Accessing the PDF printing Preferences from Control Panel: - 1) For Windows 8 and 10, go to Start > Windows System > Control Panel > Hardware and Sound > Devices and Printers > Printers. - 2) Right-click on the Foxit PDF Editor Printer and then select Printing preferences to open the Foxit PDF Editor Printer Properties dialog box.

-- 7, go to Start > Control Panel > Devices and Printers > Printers and Faxes. - 2) Right-click on the Foxit PDF Editor Printer and then select Printing preferences to open the Foxit PDF Editor Printer Properties dialog box. - Accessing the PDF Printing Preferences from the Print dialog box.
+Accessing the PDF Printing Preferences from the Print dialog box.
 When you print a file from any windows applications and open the Print dialog box, select Foxit PDF Editor Printer and then click on the Properties button or the Preferencesbutton (the button name varies depending on the application you use).